Dance the Night: Music video and promotion

 Critics believed the video was playful and fitted the Barbie universe, successfully raising anticipation for the film.
 Harper's Bazaar Arabias Pranita Garg thought that everything about it—ranging from the set design and costumes to the cameos—made her anticipate the film's premiere with great excitement.
 Larisha Paul of Rolling Stone stated that it is "as much glitter and glam as it is escapism and unease".
 Garg also praised Lipa's outfit, which she believed proved Lipa was a "style icon".
 Writing for Cosmopolitan, Megan Wallace opined it was worth fawning over and the inclusion of items from La Vacanza would help viewers get in the mood for parties.

 "Dance the Night" was included as the primary musical motif in Barbie, featuring in a dance sequence in the film.
 On 2 August 2023, Eva Mendes shared a clip dancing to the track.
 Lipa sang one line from the song while opening the 66th Annual Grammy Awards on 4 February 2024, and it played in a video interlude during a costume change at her Glastonbury Festival 2024 set.
 She performed it in full live for the first time at the Royal Albert Hall on 17 October 2024, which was released on the live album Dua Lipa Live from the Royal Albert Hall (2024).
+At the Brit Awards 2026, Lipa performed the song as part of a medley with "Electricity" (2018), honouring Mark Ronson.